sbw70/verification-constraints/nuvl-core/AI_ASSIST.md

 # SECTION 1: WHAT THIS SYSTEM IS

-This repository implements NUVL — the Neutral Unified Verification Layer — and its extension modules.
+This directory implements the NUVL core intermediary.

-NUVL is a verification constraint architecture where a NEUTRAL INTERMEDIARY forwards request artifacts to one or more PROVIDERS for independent evaluation.
+NUVL is a verification constraint architecture where a NEUTRAL INTERMEDIARY forwards request artifacts to a PROVIDER for independent evaluation.

 The intermediary is DELIBERATELY BLIND.